Floorp-Projects/Floorp/intl/docs/locale.rst

 as the last locale to look for in a fallback chain.

-If all else fails, Gecko also support a notion of last fallback locale, which is currently hardcoded to *"en-US"* and is the very final locale to try in case nothing else (including the default locale) works.
+If all else fails, Gecko also support a notion of last fallback locale, which is currently hardcoded to *"en-US"*, and is the very final locale to try in case nothing else (including the default locale) works.
-Notice that Unicode and ICU use *"en-GB"* in that role because more English speaking people around the World recognize British regional preferences than American (metric vs. imperial, fahrenheit vs celsius etc.).
+Notice that Unicode and ICU use *"en-GB"* in that role because more English speaking people around the World recognize British regional preferences than American (metric vs. imperial, Fahrenheit vs Celsius etc.).
 Mozilla may switch to *"en-GB"* in the future.

 Packaged Locales